-First, thank you for your support over the last few weeks.
+First, thank you for your support over the last few months.
 It has been challenging to meet all that is being asked of us during this time, but we have been doing our best to continue to serve the community as a whole.
-It’s becoming quite obvious that we are entering a new phase in this crisis and we need to move away from the sprint mentality and take up more of a marathon pace.
+It has become quite obvious that this crisis requires a marathon pace.
 In order to do this effectively, we are asking for your assistance.

-First, all store staff and customers are now required to wear a mask or face covering when working or shopping in the store.
+All store staff and customers are required to wear a mask or face covering when working or shopping in the store.
 This is for the safety of everyone and no there are no exceptions to this rule.

 Here are some tips to help you consolidate your shopping: